 Also, near the bridge there are some of the best places to eat cheaply in Venice.

-How to get to Puente de la Academia
+How to get to the Puente de la Academia

 The bridge is located at the final loop of the S-shaped Grand Canal, just before the canal passes through St. Mark's Basin.
 I also recommend crossing the bridge if you are on your way from Piazza San Marco to the Galleria dell'Accademia, the Peggy Guggenheim Collection or the Church of Santa Maria della Salute.